ethereum/go-ethereum/README.md

 ```

 The `console` subcommand has the same meaning as above and is equally
 useful on the testnet too.
-Please, see above for their explanations if you've skipped them here.

 Specifying the `--goerli` flag, however, will reconfigure your `geth` instance a bit: